 I was not allowed to take my camera up there, or anything loose for that matter, because anything that gets accidentally dropped from such height can cause serious damage down below.
 So I don’t have any pictures from my phone but they did take our pictures and gave them to me in a USB.

 With the SkyPoint climb, we also received a free entry of the observation deck.
-So
+So, of course, we checked it out after.

 I was already excited going to Charis for all the fresh seafood, but watching the pelican feeding was quite something else.